lithdew/reliable/README.md

 ## Todo

+1. Keep a cache of the string representations of passed-in `net.UDPAddr`.
-1. Reduce locking in as many code hot paths as possible.
+2. Reduce locking in as many code hot paths as possible.
-2. Networking statistics (packet loss, RTT, etc.).
+3. Networking statistics (packet loss, RTT, etc.).
-3. More unit tests.
+4. More unit tests.

 ## Usage